Plan of conversion.

 “Partnership" or “domestic partnership" means an association of 2 or more persons, except to the extent provided in s.
 178.0801 (6)

-, to carry on as co-owners a business for profit whose governing law is the law of this state, and which is subject to this chapter, including an association that has become and is still subject to this chapter.
+or organized under another chapter, to carry on as co-owners a business for profit whose governing law is the law of this state, and which is subject to this chapter, including an association that has become and is still subject to this chapter.
 The term includes a limited liability partnership.

 “Partnership agreement" means the agreement, whether or not referred to as a partnership agreement and whether oral, implied, in a record, or in any combination thereof, of all the partners of a partnership concerning the matters described in s.
 178.0105 (1)